DonHuberto/Nasze_L5R_FoundryVTT/wiki/dev/sockets.md

 ## updateMessageIdAndRefresh
-Change the message in the selected application windows, and rerender the application to force the refresh.
+Change the message in the selected application windows, and re-render the application to force the refresh.
 Used in RnK.

 Usage :
 ```js